 "Wont turn on at all"에 답변My two guesses are dead battery (possibly finished off by being off for several months) or fried "other component" due to water damage.
 While the water may not have caused an immediate short, the water may have caused corrosion which built up in the time the phone was inactive.
 My suggestion would be to open the phone and due a visual inspection to see if anything is noticeably damaged.
 If all looks ok, try replacing the battery first.
 Let us know what you find.

 "lower buttons do not respond"에 답변This could be a case of a bad digitizer or just an improperly seated cable.
 Confirm that this issue is consistent in any app.
 If the issue is consistent, check the digitizer cable and socket for damage or debris.
 Re-seat the connector and see if re-seating (and/or cleaning) fixed the issue.
 If not the issue may be a bad digitizer.
 Hope this helps and let us know what happens.

-"How to undisable my iPod?"에 답변Similar problems can be spotted through out our community, like My iPod is disabled for 21,910,882 minutes what do I do?.
+"How to undisable my iPod?"에 답변Similar problems can be spotted through out our community, like here.
 The consistent answer to this issue is to put the iPod into DFU mode and restore it (see the link in the answer provided).
 You will lose all the data on your iPod, but you should be able to recover system functionality.